testmunk/docs/ios.rst

 Inspect app for elements
 ~~~~~~~~~~~~~~~~~~~~~~~~

+Accessibility Inspector
+***********************

-To be able to test, you need to have a way to reference different elements in your application.
+To be able to test, you need to have a way to reference different elements in your application. iOS devices have been setting new, improved usability standards for impaired users, since Accessibility functions help them navigate through the app.
+These Accessibility functions come in very handy for test automation.
+Test cases become more robust and easier to maintain.
+You can enable the Accessibility Inspector by starting the Simulator, then going ``Settings -> General`` and setting Accessibility Inspector to ON.

+Once the Accessibility Inspector is enabled, you can switch between two modes, inspection and navigation.
+If the Accessibility Inspector is minimized, then the app is in navigation mode.
+This means that you can tap on buttons to perform actions.

+However, once you click on the X button, the window enlarges – then you are in inspection mode.
+Now clicking on the button will show its accessibility details.

+To go back to the navigation mode, simply click the X again to minimize the Accessibility Inspector.

 A more advanced way of inspecting elements on the view is using the Calabash console to see a list of the app's visible elements.
 Inside the folder you downloaded, go to ``TMSample/`` and run this Terminal command: